Differential KO-theory: constructions, computations, and applications: Introduction

 \section{Introduction}

 The initial goal of this project was to explicitly develop twisted differential KO-theory.
 However, as we embarked on the project, we realized that doing all of this at once would be a massive task, in a large part due to the fact that the differential (untwisted) real theory itself has not been fully developed, at least not in a systematic way that we could find in the literature.
-Therefore, to fill this gap we have decided to first develop the untwisted differential theory in the current paper and leave the twisted case for a follow-up treatment.
+Moreover, even in the untwisted differential case, there are many constructions which have not been fully worked out even for the differential refinement of complex K-theory and we would like to have these constructions available for both KO and its twists.
+Therefore, we have decided to first develop the untwisted differential theory in the current paper and leave the twisted case for a follow-up treatment.
 We hope that the current treatment will serve both as a stepping stone for that original goal, as well as being useful and interesting in its own right.
 For that purpose we have aimed to make the discussions as complete as possible, highlighting similarities and differences with the complex case, both for K-theory and its differential incarnation, as well as with the underlying bare topological real case, i.e. that of KO-theory.
+We also note that the two main results of this paper -- the Riemann-Roch theorem and the identification of the differentials in the refined AHSS -- have not been developed even for the differential refinement of complex K-theory.

 There are two main definitions of KO-theory of a space $X$.
 The first is the one by Atiyah and Hirzebruch (AH) using real vector bundles over $X$ \cite{AH}.
-The second is via the KO-spectrum, which is an $\Omega$-spectrum with every term $E_{8r}$ being the space $\op{BO}$ or $\ZZ \times \op{BO}$, and every space $E_{8r+4}$ being the space $\op{BSp}$ or $\ZZ \times \op{BSp}$, and other terms arising from Bott's periodicity theorem for the orthogonal group.
+The second is via the KO-spectrum, which is an $\Omega$-spectrum with every term $E_{8r}$ being the space $\ZZ \times \op{BO}$, and every space $E_{8r+4}$ being the space $\ZZ \times \op{BSp}$, and other terms arising from Bott's periodicity theorem for the orthogonal group.
 For $X$ a finite-dimensional CW-complex, the definition as homotopy classes of maps $[X, \ZZ \times \op{BO}]$ agrees with the AH definition.
 See \cite{Ad} for remarks on this comparison.